Douglas DC-8: Further developments

-United Airlines retired its last DC-8-71 aircraft on October 31, 1991, while Air Transport International all of its remaining DC-8-62, 71, 72, and 73 fleets between 2013 and 2015, and purchased several new Boeing 757 and Boeing 767 aircraft to replace them.
+United Airlines retired its last DC-8-71 on October 31, 1991.
+The final scheduled all-passenger DC-8 services were operated by Hawaiian Airlines using DC-8-62 and DC-8-63 models, which were retired in August 1993.
+The ultimate commercial passenger service for the DC-8 was provided by Air Transport International (ATI) through passenger charters and combi missions using DC-8-62 and DC-8-72 combi variants.
+While ATI also operated early DC-8-55s and "Super" 60/70 series (divided into DC-8-61/63 and DC-8-71/73), those models primarily served as pure freighters; only the DC-8-62/72 maintained long-term "passenger cabins" (rear cabins) and windows.
+These services concluded on May 17, 2013, with the very last DC-8-72 retiring in 2015, marking the official end of all commercial passenger services for the DC-8 worldwide.
+ATI subsequently replaced these aircraft with a fleet of newer models, including the Boeing 757 and Boeing 767.

+The final DC-8 aircraft maintained in a passenger-capable configuration (Registration: N782SP, formerly ATI N721CX) was retired from commercial service in 2015 and subsequently acquired by Samaritan's Purse.
+This DC-8-72CF featured a 'Combi' layout, retaining a rear passenger cabin with windows and seating alongside a forward cargo compartment.
+Following a decade of humanitarian service, the aircraft conducted its final operational flight on November 14, 2025.
+It was replaced by a Boeing 767 and donated to Liberty University for static preservation and educational use, and will go on display at Lynchburg Regional Airport in Lynchburg, Virginia.

 By 2002, of the 1,032 Boeing 707s and 720s manufactured for commercial use, just 80 remained in service – though many of those 707s were converted for USAF use, either in service or for spare parts.
 Of the 556 DC-8s made, around 200 were still in commercial service in 2002, including about 25 50-Series, 82 of the stretched 60-Series, and 96 out of the 110 re-engined 70-Series.
 Most of the surviving DC-8s are now used as freighters.
 In May 2009, 97 DC-8s were in service following UPS's decision to retire its remaining fleet of 44.
 In January 2013, an estimated 36 DC-8s were in use worldwide.
 As a result of aging, increasing operating costs and strict noise and emissions regulations, the number of active DC-8s continues to decline, with the youngest airframes having exceeded 50 years of age in 2022.